RespiraWorks/Ventilator/software/controller/README.md

 ## Development toolchain

-The target platform for this code is the STM32 processor (currently, the Nucleo L452RE to be precise).
+The target platform for this code is the STM32 processor:
+* currently, the code supports Nucleo L452RE
+* next [PCB](../../pcb) version integrates STM32L496, to which we will soon transition

 We use [platformio](https://platformio.org/) for building the controller code.
 Platformio has a CLI and an IDE.
 You'll need the platformio CLI in order to build from the command-line, even if you also install the IDE.